puppetlabs/design-system/packages/react-components/source/react/library/input/Input.md

 ## Overview

-The `Input` component is used for standard text and number html input elements.
-It is a lightly styled wrapper around core DOM elements, leaving most auxiliary functionality to the [FormField](#form) wrapper.
-We recommend that in most cases the FormField component be used to ensure complete design consistency, but there may be some cases in which a pure input element is desired.
+The `Input` component is used for standard text and number HTML input elements.
+It is a lightly styled wrapper around core DOM elements, leaving most auxiliary functionality to the [`Form.Field`](#/React%20Components/FormField) wrapper.
+We recommend that in most cases the `Form.Field` component be used to ensure complete design consistency, but there may be some cases in which a pure input element is desired.

 ### States and interaction